Thursday, February 11, 2016

 Man, I don't think this picture shows how clean the kitchen is!
 Nor does it portray how much work I put into it.
 Bah, you'll just have to take my word for it!
 Anyways, on to my day!
 Complete with a little food experiment for me!

-I woke up a little before 8, when Michael got home from PT and came to check on me.
+I woke up a little before 8, when M got home from PT and came to check on me.
 Have I mentioned that this has always been one of my favorite things about his work mornings?
 The first thing he does after he comes home from PT is find me and give me a little kiss, whether it's on my forehead or head or lips if I'm coherent enough to greet him.
 It's almost like he loves me or something. :P

 I felt energetic enough to wake up and get out of bed, so I went ahead and got up.
 For the past week or so I've been sleeping in until 10 or 11.
-I've been wanting to reset my sleep schedule to wake up around 8, and Michael's new day shift schedule is helping with that since I tend to wake up when he comes in to check on me.
+I've been wanting to reset my sleep schedule to wake up around 8, and M's new day shift schedule is helping with that since I tend to wake up when he comes in to check on me.